aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   Since our last recap, we have: created `bench_constants` and `bench_actions` files.
   These help ensure that our `Views`, `Middleware`, and `Store` are communicating effectively.

-  We also created `BenchMiddleware`, with will be responsible for intercepting and triggering bench-related dispatches.
+  We also created `BenchMiddleware`, witch will be responsible for intercepting and triggering bench-related dispatches.

   Finally, we connected our `BenchMiddleware` to the `Store` using the `applyMiddleware`